Startups are supposed to grow — fast. Yet in the race to gain customers and appease investors, growth can become an all-consuming obsession.

 Other times, they’re obvious: You haven’t achieved consistent profitability, or you’re hiring despite losing money every quarter.

 Most leaders can recognize the signs relatively early on.
 Whether they choose to acknowledge them and reverse course is a different story.
 Some do.
 In the early 2000s, Larry Page got rid of Google’s entire middle management staff, but quickly realized that one executive per 100 engineers wasn’t enough to handle Google’s astronomical growth.
 As you may know, Google made it.

 But there are also countless examples of companies that didn’t.
 Maybe you haven’t heard of Crumb’s Bake Shop.
 It went public in 2011, with shares priced at $13, and closed its doors three years later.
 Zynga, developer of the once-uber-popular online game Farmville, decided to IPO in 2011 on a wave of millions of downloads.
 By 2013, it had lost two-thirds of its value.

 To avoid the fate of these and other companies that grew too big too fast, keep the following principles in mind.

-1. Your team is made up of people.
+1. Your Team is Made up of People

-2. It’s possible to look too far ahead.
+2. It’s Possible to Look far Ahead

 Don’t just focus on where you hope to be in five years, or you’ll miss opportunities and needs that are right in front of you.
 Securing investor money, closing sales, investing in technology and identifying new hires and strategic partners are steps you can’t skip if you want long-term success.

 Webvan, a grocery delivery startup, learned this lesson the hard way.
 The organization grew quickly and expanded its business before first seeing success with its business model.
 The result?
 It wasn’t able to cover the day-to-day costs needed to stay afloat and ended up filing for bankruptcy, laying off 2,000 employees and closing its doors.